 When with your family, they are always alert and on guard, vigilant against threats.
 If a person appears suspicious or threatening, your Belgian Malinois protection dog will alert you and the intruder.
 They will first appear threatening to tell the suspicious person to back away.

-The potential attacker does not back down, your protection dog will wait only for a signal from you before they attack.
-Personal protection dogs are trained to obey instantly, ensuring timely response to threats and attacks against anyone in your family.
+If the potential attacker does not back down, your protection dog will wait only for a signal from you before they attack.
+Personal protection dogs are trained to obey instantly, ensuring a timely response to threats and attacks against anyone in your family.

 Are Belgian Malinois Good with Other Dogs?